top of page

 Zoe Bernstein

-Zoe is a first year student in the Clinical Psychology Health Emphasis Ph.D. program at Ferkauf.
+Zoe is a second-year student in the Clinical Psychology Health Emphasis Ph.D. program at Ferkauf.
 She graduated with a B.S. in Human Development and a minor in Nutritional Sciences from Cornell University.
 She was a PRYDE Scholar in Cornell’s College of Human Ecology where she was matched with the Residential Child Care Project and studied adverse childhood experiences, therapeutic crisis intervention, and trauma informed care.
 Zoe works as a research assistant and on the administrative team at the Jewish Community Mental Health Initiative at the American Psychological Foundation.
 Zoe’s research interests in psycho-social oncology include post traumatic growth and stress, particularly in adolescent and young adult populations.

 Graduate Student